johnzzon/jetbrains-centered-editor/README.md

 The ZIP will appear under `build/distributions/*.zip` — install it via **Settings → Plugins → ⚙️ → Install Plugin from Disk…**

+## How It Works

+The plugin automatically centers editor content by:
+- Calculating optimal width for 80 columns based on font metrics
+- Adding left padding to center content while keeping scrollbars at the right edge
+- Adjusting padding dynamically when windows are resized

+## Configuration

+The plugin includes configurable settings via `CenteredSettings`:
+- `minSidePaddingPx`: Minimum padding (default: 24px)
+- `extraGutterAllowancePx`: Extra space allowance for gutter (default: 32px)

 ## Notes
-- Targets PhpStorm 2024.3+ (`sinceBuild=243`).
+- Targets PhpStorm 2025.2+ (`sinceBuild=252`).
 Adjust in `build.gradle.kts` if needed.
-- It estimates content width from your project's *Right margin* and the editor font metrics.
+- Uses 80-column target width with monospace font metrics for calculations.